Zenchiyu/POLAR-background-prediction/logbook/README.md

 <img src="https://github.com/Zenchiyu/POLAR-background-prediction/assets/49496107/cd6024cc-37ed-4a7b-a8a2-774cd53c8a99" width=300>
 </p>

-We can observe that there are GRBs (in red) outside the time range (both to the left and to the right) of our dataset (in blue)
+We can observe that there are GRBs (in red) outside the time range (both to the left and the right) of our dataset (in blue)

 - Only restricting to our time range, we're left with 25 GRBs: